Azure/azure-postgresql/samples/AKS-Demos/Django-Demo/README.md

 **NOTE: Azure Database for Flexible Server is in preview.**

 You can use the application in [code](./Code) folder to install a sample Django application on AKS with MySQL Flexible server tutorial.
 The settings.py file is using **env** variables for database information
-The code snippet below is reading the database host , username and password from the Django Kubernetes manifest](/django.yaml) file.
+The code snippet below is reading the database host , username and password from the [Django Kubernetes manifest](/django.yaml) file.

 ```
 DATABASES={